d-nation/highstock-export-csv/README.md

 highstock-export-csv
 ==========
-This feature allows the user to export the chart data to a csv file.
-It is built off of the Export-CSV plugin by Torstein Honsi, but has been modified to work with Highstock.
+This feature allows the user to export the Stock (and Chart) data to a csv file.
+It is built off of the Export-CSV plugin by Torstein Honsi, but has been modified to work better with Highstock.
 It has the optional ability to convert Highstock's x-Axis data to ISO strings and to include/exclude the 'Navigator' series.

 The contents of the plugin is located in the javascript file "highstock-export-csv.js".
 This plugin is published under the MIT license, and the license document is included in the repository.